Liberatys/Lymn/README.md

 Because this is a side project, I'll name all parts of the system in a funny way, because I can.

-Containing parts of the system:
+Parts contained in the system:

 - [ ] SQL-Parser {Ocarina}
 - [ ] SQL-Sanatizer